-- Why don’t Tesco Petrol Filling Station sell Liquid Petroleum Gas (LPG)?
+- Why don’t Tesco Petrol Filling Stations sell Liquid Petroleum Gas (LPG)?

-We started selling LPG in 2004, but withdrew it in 2011 due to lack of interest.
+We did start selling LPG in 2004, but withdrew it in 2011 due to a lack of demand.

 - Why don’t you offer a super diesel?

 We’re always reviewing our fuel offering and believe that our regular diesel fuel already offers a great combination of performance and value.

-- What benefits are there if I use Tesco Momentum99?
+- What are the benefits of using Tesco Momentum99?

-Momentum 99 also contains a special blend of additives to help keep the fuel system clean and working at its best.
+Momentum 99 contains a special blend of additives to help keep the fuel system clean and working at its best.

-- Why don’t you supply Tesco Momentum99 in Northern Ireland?
+- Why don’t you sell Tesco Momentum99 in Northern Ireland?

 We don’t currently have a supply terminal that is able to produce our high octane base fuel to blend with our exclusive additives in Northern Ireland.

 - Why do you need additives in fuel?

-We have two different types of additives in fuel; to ensure the fuel has met British Standards specification and to help engine performance.
+We have two different types of additives in fuel.
+These are to make sure the fuel meets British Standards specification and to help engine performance.

-- What standards are there for fuel in the UK?
+- Are there certain standards for fuel in the UK?

 All fuel sold in the UK must conform to the same British Standards.
 For reference, they are BS EN 228:2012 for Unleaded and BS EN 590: 2013 for diesel.
 With base fuel the same standard across the country, the difference between retailers then comes down to the additives that are blended into the base fuels before going into tankers and off to the forecourt.
 We can’t comment on other retailers, but can tell you that we blend additives into all of our fuels: Tesco Unleaded, Tesco Diesel and Tesco Momentum99.

 - How much ethanol is in Tesco petrol?

 Under UK legislation, large fuel producers have a mandatory obligation to use a certain percentage of fuel from renewable sources.
 The renewable fuel used in petrol is ethanol, typically produced from sugar or starch crops such as sugar cane and maize.
 Dependent on location and supplier, UK petrol contains between 0 and 5 percent ethanol (produced in compliance to BS EN 288:2012).
 Our E5, super grade fuel (Momentum) contains up to a maximum of 5 per cent ethanol.